asteris-llc/converge/examples/elk/README.md

 # converge-elk

-A Converge example that sets up a single node docker-based [ELK](https://www.elastic.co/webinars/introduction-elk-stack) stack.

-[Filebeat](https://www.elastic.co/products/beats/filebeat) is used instead of [Logstash](https://www.elastic.co/products/logstash) for the log collection component.
+The [ELK stack](https://www.elastic.co/webinars/introduction-elk-stack) is traditionally composed of [Elasticsearch](https://www.elastic.co/products/elasticsearch), [Logstash](https://www.elastic.co/products/logstash), and [Kibana](https://www.elastic.co/products/kibana) and is a great solution for collecting, searching, and visualizing logs.
+In this example, we are configuring a docker-based ELK stack.
+However, since this is a single-node demonstration, we are using [Filebeat](https://www.elastic.co/products/beats/filebeat) instead of Logstash for the log collection component.

 ## Usage

 ### Vagrant

-In the [Vagrantfile](./Vagrantfile), change the file provisioner source to point to a version of the converge binary built with the `linux/amd64` OS architecture.
+Just run `vagrant up`!

-After running `vagrant up`, you should have a working [Kibana](https://www.elastic.co/products/kibana) instance backed by [Elasticsearch](https://www.elastic.co/products/elasticsearch).
+After Vagrant provisioning completes, you should have a working Kibana instance backed by Elasticsearch.
 Filebeat is installed on the Vagrant host and is configured to send logs to Elasticsearch.

-After Vagrant provisioning is complete, you should be able to access the Kibana web interface at [http://localhost:5601](http://localhost:5601).
+You should be able to access the Kibana web interface at [http://localhost:5601](http://localhost:5601).

 ### Terraform (AWS)